Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot/1-Introduction_to_Polkadot_Slides.md

 ## Coretime: Polkadot's Product

-Coretime is what applications buy to build on Polkadot.
+Coretime is what applications buy to build on Polkadot.<br/>
 Goal: be like cloud.

 Primary and secondary markets are key enablers.